 Diet—This factor cannot be overemphasized.
 A balanced diet is very important and required to maintain health.

 Health is maintained when interactions between Vital Substances, Zang Fu Organs, and Meridians are in harmony and all bodily functions are working well.
-If interactions are disrupted or a dysfunction occurs, imbalance occurs and disease results.
+If interactions are disrupted or a dysfunction occurs, an imbalance occurs and disease results.

 There are many different causes of imbalance.
 Zang Fu Organs, Vital Substances, Meridians, and Yin and Yang may be deficient or excessive.